The Audit Gender Gap: Who Audits the Companies You Invest In?

 Investors wanted to know more about who audits the companies in which they invest and to hear from those auditors about the key issues they encountered in performing the audit.

 It’s easy to understand why.
 The gender diversity of the auditing firm and how long that firm has been auditing the particular company, among other factors, could potentially yield investable information.
+Click here to see our paper New Public Company Auditor Disclosures: Who Audits the Company You Invest in?
+How Long Have They Been the Auditor?

 So the Public Company Accounting Oversight Board (PCAOB), which regulates auditors of US public companies, passed new rules to provide greater transparency on these issues and to increase both the credibility of the auditors and the relevance of the audit reports to investors, as then-PCAOB chair James Doty explained in an interview.